WNKR: History

-University of Kentucky Wildcats play-by-play sports and Rick Jackson's syndicated Country Classics program were heard on Saturday nights and Sunday mornings.
+Kentucky Wildcats play-by-play sports and Rick Jackson's syndicated Country Classics program were heard on Saturday nights and Sunday mornings.
 For listeners located outside the range of its FM signal, WNKR streams all of its program content including play-by-play Wildcats sports broadcasts.

-On October 2, 2017, 105.9 WNKN, licensed to Middletown, Ohio, was purchased by Grant County Broadcasters from Northern Kentucky University.
+On October 2, 2017, WNKN (105.9 FM), licensed to Middletown, Ohio, was purchased by Grant County Broadcasters from Northern Kentucky University (NKU).
 It began broadcasting as a sister station to WNKR.
 This returned WNKN to the classic country format that was played on the station prior to its purchase by NKU in 2011 and extended WNKR's overall broadcast reach north to the Dayton metropolitan area.
 Both stations were branded as "Classic Country 105.9 & 106.7".

 On July 12, 2022, Grant County Broadcasters broke the simulcast and flipped WNKN to adult hits, with WNKR retaining its classic country format.

-On September 4, 2023, the station flipped to adult hits as "106.7 The Oasis", assuming the format of 105.9 WNKN following its sale to Relevant Radio, a Catholic broadcaster.
+On September 4, 2023, the station flipped to adult hits as "106.7 The Oasis", assuming the format of WNKN following its sale to Relevant Radio, a Catholic broadcaster.

-On October 1, 2024, WNKR began simulcasting on WOXY 97.7 FM, licensed to Mason, Ohio.
+On October 1, 2024, WNKR began simulcasting on WOXY (97.7 FM), licensed to Mason, Ohio.
 The stations were rebranded as "97.7/106.7 The Oasis".
+WYDB (Englewood, Ohio) was added to the simulcast on August 1, 2025.

+On May 4, 2026, the "Oasis" brand was relaunched as "WKRP The Oasis" after operator Radioactive LLC, led by longtime media executive Randy Michaels, won the rights to use the WKRP call letters, and, as a tribute to sitcom WKRP in Cincinnati, chose to do so on the "Oasis" simulcast stations (as WOXY broadcast into the Cincinnati market).
+The call signs of WNKR's simulcast partners were realigned at that time.